mautrix/docs/bridges/go/discord/authentication.md

 After a successful login, the bridge will create portals for some recent DMs (some is defined by `startup_private_channel_create_limit` in the bridge config).
+Messages can also be backfilled, but that is disabled by default (the limit is 0).
 To bridge guilds, use the `guilds` command.